Hotmoka/hotmoka/tutorial/Takamaka.md

 ## Creation of a Blockchain in Memory <a name="memory-blockchain"></a>

+> If you do not want to do the exercise yourself and want instead to jump directly
+> to the files resulting at the end of this section, check out the `hotmoka_tutorial`
+> repository at the `family_blockchain` branch: `git checkout family_blockchain --`.
+> You can then import
+> the `family` and `blockchain` projects in Eclipse by using File &rarr; Import, then specify
+> *Existing Maven Projects* and select their directories inside `hotmoka_tutorial`.

-The next step is to install that jar in blockchain, use it to create an instance of `Person` and call `toString()` on that instance.
+The next step is to install in blockchain that jar of the `family` project, use it to create an instance of `Person` and call `toString()` on that instance.
 For that, we need a running blockchain node.